roeeelnekave/crash-api-application/README.md

   import_tasks: nginx.yml
 ```

-**2. Create a file  `touch ./ansible/roles/crashapi/tasks/install-app.yml` and Paste the following to configure app in `./ansible/roles/crashapi/tasks/install-app.yml`**
+**2. Create a file  `touch ./ansible/roles/crashapi/tasks/install-app.yml` and Paste the following to configure app in `./ansible/roles/crashapi/tasks/install-app.yml`** in Clone github repository replace with your github repo url

 ```yaml